"Over the past 24 years MOC has continued to grow, selectively recruiting new surgeons as well as farewelling a few fortunate retirees."

 The six founding members are Mr Frank (Don) Webb, Mr Robert Genat, Mr Michael Tiller, Mr George Carter, Mr Graham Forward and Mr Michael Anderson.

-St John of God was successful in gaining the rights to build what is now known as the St John of God Murdoch Hospital (SJGMH), located at the corner of Murdoch Drive and South Street, Murdoch.
+St John of God was successful in gaining the rights to build what is now known as the St John of God Hospital Murdoch (SJGHM), located at the corner of Murdoch Drive and South Street, Murdoch.
 The original hospital was some 320 inpatient beds, six operating theatres, maternity and a day surgery suite.

-With an extensive three-storey medical centre planned to adjoin the Hospital, MOC negotiated with SJGMH, for 800m2 of space on the ground floor, and later appointed an architect to commence planning the clinic’s layout and fit out.
+With an extensive three-storey medical centre planned to adjoin the Hospital, MOC negotiated with SJGHM, for 800m2 of space on the ground floor and later appointed an architect to commence planning the clinic’s layout and fit out.
 In November 1993 MOC welcomed Mr Tony Jeffries to the team.

-With the official opening of St John of God Murdoch Hospital in March 1994, MOC signed the lease with SJGMH for the clinic space within the medical centre.
-With its home now established, the MOC opened its doors on 4 September 1994 and commenced consulting with its first patients.
+With the official opening of St John of God Murdoch Hospital in March 1994, MOC signed the lease with SJGHM for the clinic space within the medical centre.
+With its home now established, MOC opened its doors on 4 September 1994 and commenced consulting with its first patients.

-Over the past 23 years MOC has continued to grow, selectively recruiting new surgeons as well as farewelling a few fortunate retirees.
-The following surgeons have joined the MOC team in this period, Professor Allan Wang (2001), Mr Peter Ammon (2004), Mr Gerald Lim and Mr Paul Jarrett (2006) and Mr Mark Hurworth (2014).
+Over the past 24 years MOC has continued to grow, selectively recruiting new surgeons as well as farewelling a few fortunate retirees.
+The following surgeons have joined the MOC team in this period; Professor Allan Wang (2001), Mr Peter Ammon (2004), Mr Gerald Lim and Mr Paul Jarrett (2006) and Mr Mark Hurworth (2014).

 Our clinic currently has eight surgeons consulting daily to patients all over Western Australia.